axisgroup/evaluation-toolkit/3.Plan-the-test/README.md

 And while at first this choice can seem overwhelming, it is important to realize that real-life constraints such as our research questions or our users' availability can help us narrow down the choices.
 In the next section we will attempt to break down the various steps involved when planning a usability test and provide some guidelines for each.

 ## Recruiting users or evaluators for your test

+The first step to an effective and meaningful test is to choose the correct users.
+Charline Poirier [writes on Ubuntu Design](https://design.canonical.com/2012/03/about-usability-testing-recruiting/):

+> Some argue that just anyone you can get hold of will do.
+This attitude, in my view, puts the software before the people who will use it, and carries the implicit assumption that software, by its very nature, is usable.

+To prioritize the user before the software, it's important to recruit users based on your testing goals.
+For instance, are you testing whether a dashboard is easily understood by a first-time user, or whether an analyst who's used to receiving all his information in the form of Excel reports can still gather the insights (and more) from the new design?
+Are you testing general usability of the interface, or are you trying to see if a specific job can be completed?

+These varying testing goals will determine who would be most appropriate to recruit for your test.
+Jerry Cao [suggests on Web Designer Depot](https://www.webdesignerdepot.com/2015/02/how-to-test-the-usability-of-prototypes-like-a-pro/) to "segment your users based on behavior," which will help add clarity to who the best person would be

 > After all the work with personas, by now you should have a clear idea of your target users.
 It also helps to segment your users based on behavior.
 In fact, you shouldn’t obsess over demographics.
 The biggest differentiator will likely be whether users have prior experience or are knowledgeable about their domain or industry — not gender, age, or geography.
 > Knowing who to recruit is just the first step.
 The more involved part is finding and recruiting them.
 Jeff Sauro outlines the 7 best ways to [locate the ideal users](https://measuringu.com/finding-users/) for your testing.